RasaHQ/rasa-workshop-pydata-dc/README.md

 # PyData DC 2018 - Going beyond “Sorry, I didn’t get that”: building AI assistants that scale using machine learning

 This repo contains the code for my workshop at PyData DC 2018.
+The slides of the workshop are [here](https://www.slideshare.net/JustinaPetraityt/pydata-dc-2018-pydata-dc-2018-going-beyond-sorry-i-didnt-get-that-building-ai-assistants-that-scale-using-machine-learning).

 ## Installation